Tokyo Drift Legends – The Fast & The Furious

 Mitsubishi Lancer Evolution IX – The All-Wheel-Drive Rally Beast

 The ninth generation of Mitsubishi Lancer Evolution IX (Evo 9) was introduced in 2005 and was one of the most sophisticated and aggressive variants within the Evo lineup.
 Distributing its prowess through all four wheels was a 2.0L turbocharged inline-4 (4G63).
-It was a well-known engine revered in a tuning sense for its reliability and potential.
+It was a well-known engine in a tuning sense for its reliability and potential.

 Where the GT-R was designed for road prowess with its distinct AWD setup, the Evo IX was bred for the rally stages.
 It had an Active Center Differential (ACD) and Super AYC (Active Yaw Control) to send torque to individual wheels as needed.
 This went on to make the Evo one of the best-handling AWD cars of the era.